Telepsych Services at Furman Counseling Center

 Women of Color Support group

 Come out and enjoy the comfort and support of a fellowship with other women of color on campus.
 This dynamic group will provide a safe space to reflect on personal growth and unique concerns of women of color.
-Dinner will be served.
 Drop-ins welcome.
 Meeting with group leader prior to attending group is NOT required.

 MAPS: Managing A Parent’s Substance Use Support Group